Worried about coronavirus I tried social distancing. Here's why it failed.

 “Normally, you would give someone a hug, but as a gesture of warmth and loyalty you have to keep physically away from them,” Professor Komesaroff said.

-Instead of risking it for a biscuit, don’t go over to your friends for dinner, skip the lunch date – and please for the love of God avoid the beach.
+Instead of risking it for a biscuit, don’t go over to your friend’s for dinner, skip the lunch date – and please, for all of us, avoid hanging out at the beach.

 “We need to maintain a physical distance from each other without losing the important connection we have.
 That enables society to function as it does,” Professor Komesaroff said.